-Figure 12.
-Map of dominant predictor variable for PSM modelling.

-5.2.
+5.1.
 The gains to GWSA estimation from improved PSM

 As demonstrated in Sect.
 4.3.2, igGWSA based on improved PSM achieved lower uncertainty compared to GWSACLSM based on CLSM-simulated PSM.
 To substantiate the gains from improved PSM to GWSA estimation, igGWSA and GWSACLSM were further compared using GWDin situ as benchmarks.